 - New Drug Application (NDA).
 Provides resources to assist drug sponsors with submitting applications for approval to market a new drug.

-- Drug Application Regulatory Compliance The approval process for new drug applications includes a review of the manufacturer's compliance with Current Good Manufacturing Practice.
+- General Information on Manufacturing and Product Quality.
+The approval process for new drug applications includes a review of the manufacturer's compliance with Current Good Manufacturing Practice.
 This web page provides resources to help meet compliance.

 - Information for Clinical Investigators .
 Provides regulations and guidelines to scientists who design and run experiments (clinical trials) to test the safety and effectiveness of new drugs on human subjects.